dikortis/LetsTalkETC/Episodes/Episode_11.md

 **Christian Seberino:**
-ok ok and so now so why
+ok and so now so why
 don't you then now describe for the audience and is first well why don't we start out this way in the simplest terms